corda/corda/docs/source/design/confidential-identities/design.md

 #### `PersistentIdentityService` changes

-1. Retain the `principalToParties` map and ensure it is only updated when a new node is added to the network map cache.
-It doesn't need to be updated when new `SignedKeyToPartyMapping` are stored.

-2. Retain the `keysToParties` map.
-However, as above, it should only be updated when a new `Party` is added to the network map cache.
-It doesn't need to be updated when new `SignedKeyToPartyMapping` are stored.
+1. Retain the existing mappings; `principalToParties` and `keysToParties` as the data they contain serves the existing APIs.
+Deprecate the old
+   APIs:

+   1. `IdentityService.verifyAndRegisterIdentity`
+   2. `IdentityServiceInternal.justVerifyAndRegisterIdentity`
+   3. `IdentityServiceInternal.verifyAndRegisterIdentity` (all overloads)
+   4. `IdentityServiceInternal.registerIdentity`

-3. Add a new `AppendOnlyPersistentMap` called `keyToPartyMapping` which should contain **all** public keys hashes mapped to the x500 name of the node where it is associated with.
+2. Add a new `AppendOnlyPersistentMap` called `keyToPartyMapping` which should contain **all** public keys hashes mapped to the x500 name of the node where it is associated with.
 All legal identity keys as well as newly created anonymous keys should be stored in this map.

-The `principalToParties` map and the `keysToParties` map are required because the party information in the network map cache is ephemeral - parties can be removed from the network map cache.
-This might happen if they leave the network.
-Therefore, the legal identity key to party mapping data for old parties is required to perform operations with data pertaining to parties which were once on the network.

 The `IdentityService` should always verify `SignedKeyToPartyMapping`s before storing the mapping.